osquery/osquery/docs/wiki/development/building.md

 # Building with CMake

-Git, CMake (>= 3.14.6), Python 2, and Python 3 are required to build.
+Git (>= 2.14.0), CMake (>= 3.14.6), Python 2, and Python 3 are required to build.
 The rest of the dependencies are downloaded by CMake.

 The default build type is `RelWithDebInfo` (optimizations active + debug symbols) and can be changed in the CMake configure phase by setting the `CMAKE_BUILD_TYPE` flag to `Release` or `Debug`.